 |

-This 1952 National Union 6V6GT has black plates and a bottom dish getter.
-The white print on the base is labeled for Capeheart Radios.
-Tube tests as new.
+This very rare Mullard 6V6GT has black glass and a bottom getter.
+The white print on the glass has the Mullard logo and reads "Made in England."
+Tube tests as new with low noise.

 |